ayaan-qadri/command-kosh/README.md

 ## Contributing

 Contributions are welcome, especially around macOS and Linux support.
-To get started:

-1. Fork the repository.
-2. Make your changes in your fork.
-3. Open a Pull Request for review.
+Please read our [Contributing Guide](CONTRIBUTING.md) to get started.

-If you find a bug or have an idea for a new feature, feel free to open an issue.
+If you find a bug or have an idea for a new feature, feel free to [open an issue](https://github.com/ayaan-qadri/command-kosh/issues).
 Thanks for checking out Command Kosh.

 ---